-Government-backed loans like FHA, VA, and USDA have some additional property standards than conventional loans.
-For example, all properties built before 1978 require repairs for peeling paint due to do lead paint concerns.
+Government-backed mortgages, like FHA, VA and USDA loans, have some additional property standards that conventional loans don’t.
+For example, all properties built before 1978 require repairs for peeling paint due to lead paint concerns.

-Generally, sellers defer maintenance to save costs, but often delaying these repairs can halt the sales process altogether.
-In fact, most lenders will ask that the repairs be fixed before issuing a mortgage loan.
+Generally, sellers defer maintenance to save money, but delaying repairs can halt the sales process altogether.
+In fact, lenders will ask that many repairs be fixed before issuing a home purchase loan.

-One of the main habitability concerns with a property are structural issues such as noticeable cracks in the foundation which can suggest unstable settling of the property.
+If an appraiser notices structural issues such as cracks in the foundation, the home’s value can fall dramatically.
+Cracks suggest unstable settling of the property.
 This often will prompt an engineer’s report to determine whether or not the foundation is in proper shape.